Quanta-of-solitude/Quanta-of-solitude/README.md

 Profile isn't updated as much.

-B.Tech Student in IT Branch, looking for opportunities to learn and develop skills.
+Looking for opportunities to learn and develop skills.
 Hoping to get experience in regions involving the use of Python, Machine Learning, Data Science, OpenCV and Research-Oriented problem-solving methodologies.
 Experienced bot developer and API developer in Python.
 Experienced in embedded devices namely Arduino, Raspberry Pi and Nvidia Jetson Nano.